Buy Meridia Online

 - Pain that reaches to the shoulder or arm, chest pain or heavy feeling, general ill feeling

-- High blood pressure, symptoms may include severe headache, blurred vision, buzzing in your ears, anxiety, seizure)
+- High blood pressure, symptoms may include severe headache, blurred vision, buzzing in your ears, anxiety, and seizure)

 - Sudden numbness or weakness (especially on one side of the body), problems with vision, speech, or balance